IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   big-endian machines, and to heuristically identify pcapng files.

-* Major Version (16 bits): an unsigned value, giving the number of the current major version of the format.
+* Major Version (16 bits): an unsigned integer, giving the number of the current major version of the format.
 The value for the current version of the format is 1.

-* Minor Version (16 bits): an unsigned value, giving the number of the current minor version of the format.
+* Minor Version (16 bits): an unsigned integer, giving the number of the current minor version of the format.
 The value for the current version of the format is 0.

-* Section Length (64 bits): a signed value specifying the length in octets of the following section, excluding the Section Header Block itself.
+* Section Length (64 bits): a signed integer specifying the length in octets of the following section, excluding the Section Header Block itself.
 This field can be used to skip the section, for faster navigation inside large files.
 If